 Other treatments, including oxygen therapy and respiratory therapy, can make breathing easier for people with lipoid pneumonia.
 Whole lung lavage may be used to ease symptoms of lipoid pneumonia caused by PAP.
 In this procedure, one of your lungs is filled with a warm saline solution and then drained while under anesthesia.

 Once diagnosed, lipoid pneumonia is treatable.
 Though there are few long-term studies of lipoid pneumonia, case studies suggest that the outlook for lipoid pneumonia is good.
-The outlook is also affected by overall lung health and other chronic lung diseases a person may have.
+The outlook is also affected by overall lung health and the presence of other chronic lung diseases.

 With exogenous lipoid pneumonia, eliminating exposure to the inhaled or aspirated fat can help relieve symptoms.
 Exogenous lipoid pneumonia isn’t always preventable.
 However, it helps to understand the risks of ingesting mineral oil and inhaling other oily substances.

 If you’re experiencing symptoms of lipoid pneumonia, make an appointment to see a doctor as soon as possible.